Farkhod Bakhriev

-Farkhod Bakhriev (uzb: Farhod Bahriev: ru: Фарход Бахриев born) is an Uzbek amateur bodybuilder, gold medalist of 2021 WBPF World Championship in the men's bodybuilding up to 85 kg category and bronze medalist of the 2022 World Bodybuilding Federation World Championship that took place in Phuket,Thailand in the same weight category.
+Farkhod Bakhriev (uzb: Farhod Bahriev: ru: Фарход Бахриев) is an Uzbek amateur bodybuilder, gold medalist of 2021 WBPF World Championship in the men's bodybuilding up to 85 kg category and bronze medalist of the 2022 World Bodybuilding Federation World Championship that took place in Phuket, Thailand in the same weight category.

 Biography

 Bakhriev was born on April 10, 1987, in Bukhara, Uzbekistan.
-In 2006 he started bodybuilding and in 2017 he began to participate in bodybuilding tournaments.
-In 2017 he won his first tournament at the Uzbekistan Open Championship in Bukhara, finishing third in the men's 75 kg category.
-In 2022 he became world champion at the 2021 WBPF World Championship in the 85 kg men's category and in 2022 he won a silver medal in the 13th WBPF World Bodybuilding and Physique Sports Championship 2022 in Phuket.
+In 2006, he started bodybuilding, and in 2017, he began to participate in bodybuilding tournaments.
+In 2017, he won his first tournament at the Uzbekistan Open Championship in Bukhara, finishing third in the men's 75 kg category.
+In 2022, he became world champion at the 2021 WBPF World Championship in the 85 kg men's category and in 2022, he won a silver medal in the 13th WBPF World Bodybuilding and Physique Sports Championship 2022 in Phuket.